jeffbarrera/jb-slider/README.md

 To address this, the plugin calculates the height (including margins) of the active slide, and sets this as the height of the wrapper element.
 The slider also listens for changes in the height of the slides (in case there's an expanding field on the slide, for example) and updates the wrapper height as needed, using the event-based [javascript-detect-element-resize](https://github.com/sdecima/javascript-detect-element-resize) plugin (included as a dependency when using Bower).

-This behavior can be disable by setting `monitorHeightChanges: false` in the slider options.
+This behavior can be disabled by setting `monitorHeightChanges: false` in the slider options.

 ### Slide change events

 By setting `eventsOnSlideChange: true` in the slider options, the plugin will dispatch custom "slideChange" events whenever a new slide becomes active.
 You can add an event listener to react to these events as desired.
-The event details include the indicies of the previously active slide, and the newly active slide:
+The event details include the indicies of the previously active slide and the newly active slide:

 ```javascript